TPuhr1/Go-Expense-Tracker-CLI/README.md

 ```

 ## Delete
 Deletes expenses by thier ID.
-The ID doesn't need to be in quotes, just a valid id number in your list
+The ID doesn't need to be in quotes, just a valid ID number in your list
 ```bash
 expense-tracker delete --id 2
 ```